robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 after it, here are troubleshooting recommendations:

 * Be aware of and try to exclude hardware problems.
 There are 2 common
-  problems: bad power source quality, and worn-out/defective FlashROM.
+  problems: bad power source quality, and worn-out/defective Flash ROM.
   Speaking of power source, not just raw amperage is important, but also low ripple and noise/EMI in general.
 The most reliable and convenient power source is a USB port.